sandipbhowmik/abb-demo/task6-gitops-with-argocd/README.md

 ## 4) Connect Argo CD to Your GitHub Repo (PAT)

-> Scope the PAT to **read-only** repository access with below permissions.
+> Scope the PAT to **read-only** repository access with below permissions:

-Content: Repository contents, commits, branches, downloads, releases, and merges (aceess to be enabled)
-Metadata: Search repositories, list collaborators, and access repository metadata. (enabled by default)
+**Content:** Repository contents, commits, branches, downloads, releases, and merges (aceess to be enabled) **Metadata:** Search repositories, list collaborators, and access repository metadata. (enabled by default)

 ---